Raku/nqp/docs/6model/repr-compose-protocol.markdown

   since they need to understand the representation of the provided key well enough to hash it.
 This will probably mean strings and whatever REPR ObjAt in Perl 6 (or some other language's variant) has.

+## nativeref

+A hash that must have the following two keys:

+* type - the native type that is being referenced.
+Must have a storage spec that claims to be a native int/num/str.

+* refkind - the kind of reference, specified as a string.
+Must be one of 'attribute', 'positional', or 'lexical'.